xitrum-framework/scalive/README.rst

     scalive.bat
     scalive-client-1.0.jar
     scalive-agent-1.0.jar
+    scalive-repl-1.0.jar
+    2.10.3/
       scala-library-2.10.3.jar
       scala-compiler-2.10.3.jar
       scala-reflect-2.10.3.jar

-scala-library-2.10.3.jar, scala-compiler-2.10.3.jar, and scala-reflect-2.10.3.jar
+    2.10.2/
+      scala-library-2.10.2.jar
+      scala-compiler-2.10.2.jar
+      scala-reflect-2.10.2.jar

-will be loaded to your running JVM process, if they have not been loaded.
+scala-library, scala-compiler, and scala-reflect of the appropriate version will be loaded to your running JVM process, if they have not been loaded.

-Note that, for example, if your process have scala-library-2.0.2 but does not have scala-compiler-2.0.2.jar and scala-reflect-2.0.2.jar, for best version compatibility safety, you may need to manually download the 2.0.2 jars and replace the above 2.10.3 jars with the downloaded ones.
+If your Scala process is using a different version, you need to manually download the jars and save them as above.

 Usage
 -----